Quantum dual-path interferometry scheme for axion dark matter searches: Introduction

-Axion haloscope experiments are based on Sikivie's resonant cavity design~\cite{Sikivie:1983ip} in which the cosmic axions resonantly convert into a microwave signal in a high-$Q$ cavity permeated by a magnetic field.
-Although the axion-photon coupling is small, the conversion rate is enhanced by the coherence of the axion field, the magnitude of the magnetic field, and the high-$Q$ of the cavity.
-The modern cryogenic technology can sustain ${\cal O}(20)$ mK or lower temperature, which results in a sub-unity thermal photon occupation number $\bar n\sim 10^{-5}$ at the resonant frequency (typically at several GHz) in the cavity.
-Therefore, it is useful to consider the quantum transition picture in the cavity especially at such low photon occupation number.
-We find that the Q factor enhances the axion-photon transition at quantum level and that could be used to facilitate the dark matter axion searches.
+Axion haloscope experiments are generally based on resonant cavity design~\cite{Sikivie:1983ip}, in which the cosmic axions resonantly convert into a microwave signal in a high quality factor, $Q$, cavity permeated by a magnetic field.
+Although the axion-photon coupling is small, the conversion rate is enhanced by the coherence of the axion field, the magnitude of the magnetic field, and the high $Q$ of the cavity.
+Modern cryogenic technology can sustain ${\cal O}(20)$ mK or lower temperature, which results in a subunity thermal photon occupation number $\bar n\sim 10^{-5}$ at the resonant frequency (typically at several GHz) in the cavity.
+Therefore, it is useful to consider the quantum transition picture in the cavity.